 There is a good vantage point close to the box from a bridge carrying a path that leads from the A82 road just beyond an oil depot.
 This path leads to a housing estate north of the Mallaig line and, by following a path on the line-side of the estate, it is possible to reach a second good viewing spot from a footbridge just short of the sidings used by West Coast Railways to store the two steam locomotives and stock of its “Jacobite” service.

-From the first bridge a look towards the town reveals the only modern semaphore post in the area, a very tall aluminium structure overlooking the oil depot sidings (pictured above), where the Class 73 sleeper loco is stored during the day.
+From the first bridge a look towards the town reveals the only modern semaphore post in the area, a very tall galvanised steel structure overlooking the oil depot sidings (pictured above), where the Class 73 sleeper loco is stored during the day.
 This has a Junction arm for Mallaig (FW27), a taller signal (FW24) for the main line and a shunting signal beneath.
 In this view, 156476/492 are signalled onto the Mallaig route on 5 October 2017 with the 08.21 from Glasgow Queen Street.

 Looking towards the box there is a tall home signal (FW7) protecting exit from the Mallaig line, with a shorter one (FW13) on the approach from Glasgow.
 Out of sight beyond the A82 road over-bridge in the distance is another up signal near a junction for sidings serving the aluminium smelting works, which seems to be the only remaining source of regular freight traffic on the route.